Vaginal examination post pic

 Provide the patient with the opportunity to pass urine before the examination.

 Explain to the patient that they’ll need to remove their underwear and lie on the clinical examination couch, covering themselves with the sheet provided.
-Provide the patient with privacy to undress and check it is ok to re-enter the room before doing so.

 Abdominal examination

-Vulval inspection
+Vulval examination

-1. Don a pair of non-sterile gloves.
+1. Don a pair of non-sterile gloves and an apron

 Inspect the vulva